 The stitching really gives this shirt an awesome final touch!
 I used a similar technique in this backpack refashion.

-I’m not usually a words-on-shirt kind of gal but this turned out really awesome and I’m looking forward to using this same technique in future clothing refashions.
+I’m not usually a words-on-shirt kind of gal, but I am a custom t-shirt kinda gal.
+This turned out really awesome, and I’m looking forward to using this same technique in future clothing refashions.

-Have you made your own diy t-shirt using this tutorial?
+Have you made a custom DIY t-shirt using this tutorial?
 Comment below with a link to be featured on scratchandstitch.com

 Leave a Reply